ChiantiScarlett/enmailer/README.md

 # ENMailer

-ENMailer is a python library that can send notes through Evernote email address.
+ENMailer is a python library that can send notes to Evernote email address.

 <br><br>